torbsd/torbsd.github.io/blog.md

 [Updated Tor Browser Packages](#tb-update) [%sep] [The BSD Relay Guides](#relay-guides) [%sep] [Our First Bells](#first-bells) [%sep] [Beyond OS Diversity](#beyond-os) [%sep] [Tor Browser version 5.0.3 for OpenBSD](#tb-5.0.3)

 [From the Attic](#attic)

+###20160221###

+<a id="tb55snaps">__TB 5.5 and New Snapshots__</a> by gman999

+Just a short note: Tor Browser for OpenBSD 5.5 is still working with the most recent OpenBSD snapshots (#1880 on amd64 and #1608 on i386).

+We always use the most recent snapshots on our boxes, and usually update the TB packages when TB needs updating due to relevant snapshot changes.
+Since our build process significantly simplified with TB 5.5, primarily due to [landry@'s input](https://marc.info/?l=openbsd-ports&m=145581927415588&w=2), updates to both amd64 and i386 builds became relatively painless.

+And it should only get better in the near-future releases.

 ###20160216###